rgbkrk/WebRTCathon/README.md

 # STUN Server

-The STUN server acts as the bridge between peers.
+The STUN server acts as the medium to directly connect peers.

 This blog post was provides a good tutorial on settings up a STUN server: https://www.dialogic.com/den/forums/t/10238.aspx